jonscrp/jonscrp.github.io/README.md

-__Goal of this repository: Store my projects and personal website.__
+__Goal of this repository__: Store my projects and personal website.

 __Projects__: